J.D. Davis Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is fourth in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings put together by the Braves pitching staff ranks fifth in the league.

-- The Braves have the fifth-ranked team ERA across all MLB pitching staffs (3.80).
+- The Braves have a 3.81 team ERA that ranks fourth across all league pitching staffs.

-- Braves pitchers combine to give up the third-fewest home runs in baseball (125 total, one per game).
+- The Braves give up the second-fewest home runs in baseball (126 total, one per game).

-- Chirinos (5-5) takes the mound for the Braves in his ninth start of the season.
-He's put together a 5.22 ERA in 81 2/3 innings pitched, with 49 strikeouts.
+- Fried gets the start for the Braves, his ninth of the season.
+He is 4-1 with a 2.57 ERA and 39 strikeouts in 42 2/3 innings pitched.

-- The righty last pitched on Sunday against the New York Mets, when he tossed 4 2/3 innings, allowing six earned runs while giving up seven hits.
+- The left-hander's last time out came on Monday against the New York Yankees, when he went six innings, surrendering two earned runs while giving up eight hits.

-- The 29-year-old has an ERA of 5.22, with 5.4 strikeouts per nine innings, in 19 games this season.
-Opposing hitters have a .268 batting average against him.
+- In eight games this season, the 29-year-old has an ERA of 2.57, with 8.4 strikeouts per nine innings.
+Opponents are hitting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.